Build a transaction

 submissionToken: Links this transaction server-side.
 You’ll need this when submitting.unsignedTransaction: Base64-encoded wire transaction ready for signing.
 Don’t modify this.expiresAt: ~30 second validity window due to Solana blockhash expiry.
 Sign and submit quickly.estimates: Pre-execution estimates for input/output amounts and price impact.priorityCost: The actual priority fee for this transaction.
 Check this before signing if you have cost limits.

-For complete API reference, see: POST /v1/tx/buy.
+For complete API reference, see: POST /v1/tx/swap.

 Code Examples